 In the albums

-The earliest I have noticed the motif in the albums is in 1587 (below), by which date, as we have seen, it has been around for at least 150 years.
+The earliest I have noticed the motif in our corpus is in 1587, in the Prasch album (below), by which date, as we have seen, it has been around for more than 200 years.
 There are two further examples in the 1590s, but then I have not spotted it again until the 1620s.

 The Prasch album painter includes a faithful hound at the figure’s feet, labelled Fidus ubiq[ue] comes [a faithful companion everywhere], and the figure is labelled Love (in Greek), but also identified in Latin as the Typus Amicitiae.
 The small emblematic device in the top righthand corner shows two friends’ hands holding a heart pierced by two arrows surmounted by a golden cup.

-Before the date of the Prasch painting, however, at least two single-sheet prints had been published, the earlier issued in Bern half a century earlier, being clearly the painter’s model
+Before the date of the Prasch painting, however, at least two single-sheet prints of the motif had been appeared, the earlier, issued in Bern 50 years before, being clearly the painter’s model

 The later, issued in 1556, probably in Wittenberg, also under the title Typus Amiciciae, is illustrated with a woodcut of our motif, and was followed by another edition issued five years later dedicated to Melanchthon:

-and in 1579 a similar print was published in Copenhagen, in the same year that the motif entered the emblem-books, in Laurens van Haecht’s Mikrokosmos (Antwerp 1579):
+In 1579 a print very similar to the Typus Amiciciae sheets (above) was published in Copenhagen, in the same year that the motif entered the emblem-book repertoire, in Laurens van Haecht’s Mikrokosmos (Antwerp 1579):

-The Welser album was compiled between 1591 and 1596, and our motif appears in it adjacent to a page dated 1595, though the labelled opposites are not in their usual places:
+The Welser album was compiled between 1591 and 1596, and our motif appears in it adjacent to a page dated 1595 — the labelled opposites, though here in the vernacular, are not in their usual places:

 The orphaned leaf in the BNM continues their traditional placing: